academe/wp-max-submit-protect/readme.txt

 = Are there any configuration options? =

 Through the plugin no; you just install and go.
 There may be some server settings to update, and the purpose of this plugin is to warn you about those.

+= What are the PHP.ini settings that may need to be changed? =

+The PHP ini settings that could affect the data in large forms are:

+* max_input_vars
+* suhosin.get.max_vars
+* suhosin.post.max_vars
+* suhosin.request.max_vars

 == Screenshots ==